 Please note that with the increase in COVID-19 caseloads across Ohio and Franklin County and guidance from the College of Public Health we have asked colleges to add extra safety precautions for some activities.

-In addition, Stage 4 and Stage 5 will remain at 25 percent density both within a building and within each individual lab/studio.
-This is consistent with Stage 3 density limitations.
-Please review your plans and determine if any changes are needed to maintain 25 percent density.
+In addition, research and creative expression activates will remain at 50 percent density both within a building and within each individual lab/studio until further notice.
+Please review your plans and determine if any changes are needed to maintain 50 percent density.

-The Office of Research is working with the Office of Academic Affairs and other units to review density guidance as we prepare for the start of the autumn semester and students returning.
+The Office of Research is working with the Office of Academic Affairs and other units to constantly review density guidance in light of current conditions on all of our campuses.

 The university-wide training, called Safe and Healthy Campus training, has been assigned to all faculty, staff and students through BuckeyeLearn.
 Everyone needs to complete this training by August 25 unless you have taken the research training prior to July 24.
 If you have taken the research training that will be noted in BuckeyeLearn and you are exempt from taking Safe and Healthy Campus training.